 The last entry for Willy Broch can be found in the address book of 1978, as Willy died the following year.

-* Whether Emil’s death was caused by war, or merely had been a death by a natural cause, is not known so far.
-In any case Emil was mustered in 1892, and was found to be suitable.
-In the First World War, however, he was not drafted for military service, as his father was blind on one eye and had to be cared for by Emil at that time.
-Since Emil was already 67 years old at the beginning of World War Two, he may not have served there either.
+* Emil Broch died in 1947, after the war.
+Since Emil was already 67 years old at the beginning of World War Two, he may not have been drafted.
+He had been mustered in 1892, and was found to be suitable.
+In the First World War, however, he was also not drafted for military service, as his father was blind on one eye and had to be cared for by Emil at that time.